···

 Notice Who You Help

 Meaning is often relational.
-Whose life is different because of you?
+Whose life changes because of you?

 Track Your Energy